-With annual sales of more than EUR 3.3 trillion in goods and services, Germany is the strongest economy in Europe and one of the largest worldwide.
-Accounting for 17.82% of the EU's GDP (28 countries) and 28.4% of the Euro-zone (19 countries), it is also the engine driving Europe's economy.
+With annual sales of more than EUR 2 trillion in goods and services, Germany is the strongest economy in Europe and one of the largest worldwide.
+Accounting for 20.7% of the EU's GDP (28 countries) and 28.4% of the Euro-zone (18 countries), it is also the engine driving Europe's economy.
 Germany's international competitive strengths are not coincidental but rather the result of sustained progress in the fields of education, research, and innovation.
 As a technology driven nation, Germany is a leader in the filing of patents relevant to international markets and, measured according to population size, is number two worldwide in this category.

 Germany's economy is founded upon the principle that the government, the population, and the private sector should work together to guarantee benefits and safety for all.
 Private enterprise is supported by laws that provide businesses with an effective protection of their rights.
+The government is opening more paths for creativity, innovation, and the smooth delivery of goods and services.
+This is accomplished by means of educational and employment reforms designed to meet economic demands as well as financial support for businesses.